Palestinian president visits Jenin refugee camp after devastating Israeli military raid

 The visit came at a time of seething discontentment among Palestinians in the West Bank for Abbas and the Palestinian Authority, the autonomous government which administers parts of the West Bank but whose forces have largely lost control over several militant strongholds in the region — including Jenin.

-Abbas’s leadership has come under criticism over a lack of security coordination, rampant corruption and the lack of any progress toward independence.
+The 87-year-old president is widely seen as out of touch with the public and rarely ventures outside of his Ramallah headquarters, making Wednesday’s visit notable.

 The Palestinian leader’s visit to the Jenin refugee camp came a week after Israel launched a massive two-day military operation there, the largest in the West Bank in nearly two decades, that killed at least 12 Palestinians, forced thousands to flee their homes and left large swaths of the camp in ruins.
 An Israeli soldier was also killed in the operation, which the Israeli army said was necessary to crack down on Palestinian militant groups following a spate of recent attacks.

+Abbas arrived in Jenin aboard a Jordanian helicopter on Wednesday afternoon.
+Thousands clustered around his heavy security detail, and children chased his motorcade as it moved along the streets.
+He visited a freshly-dug cemetery, where he laid a wreath at the graves of those killed in last week’s operation, before speaking to a tightly-packed crowd.

+Abbas’s leadership has come under criticism over a lack of security coordination, rampant corruption and the lack of any progress toward independence.
+Just 17% of Palestinians are satisfied with Abbas’ leadership and 80% want him to resign, according to a Palestinian public opinion poll in June.

 The Palestinian Authority has long drawn resentment for its security cooperation with Israel, which allows its security forces to crack down on rival militant groups such as Hamas, but the Jenin raid further degraded its reputation among many Palestinians.